 - Vanilla extract

 - Lakanto Granular Monk Fruit Sweetener

 - Unsweetened flake coconut – toasted adds some nice color!

 (For the exact ingredient amounts, be sure to reference the recipe below.)

-If you loved this delicious Protein Muffins recipe, check out some of my other muffin recipes:
+If you loved this delicious carrot muffins recipe, check out some of my other muffin recipes:

 Inspired to make some healthier breakfast options?
 These recipes are sure to get you on a healthy eating streak!